How to Clean Upholstered Chairs

 removing fuzz from a couch with an upholstery shaver

-Simply rub it over the top of your upholstery and it takes care of anything sticking out.
+Simply rub it over the top of your upholstery and it takes care of any pills or strings sticking out.

 lint shaven from a couch

-Kind of gross, but that's how much fuzz I typically get off of my couch monthly.
+Kind of gross, but that's how much fuzz and debris I typically get off of my couch monthly.

 (Note: this was my month to clean my kitchen chairs instead of my couch, so I'm switching to the chairs for this part.)